olivierjuanedf/ElectricSystemPlanning/doc/toy-model_tutorial.md

 * PyPSA documentation: https://pypsa.readthedocs.io/en/latest/
 * ERAA documentation (2023.2 will be used): https://www.entsoe.eu/outlooks/eraa/

-and an **"extract" of PyPSA documentation regarding generator objects given below** you could be able to build your own country "Unit Commitment" model/modify provided piece of code.
+and an **"extract" of PyPSA documentation regarding generator objects given below**, you could be able to build your own country "Unit Commitment" model/modify provided piece of code.

 **Main parameters to define PyPSA generator objects** - that could be sufficient in this course:
 * (required) **bus** -> to which the generator is attached.